plone/training/mastering-plone/registry.rst

 The registry is used to get and set values stored in records.
 Each record contains the actual value, as well as a field that describes the record in more detail.
 It has a nice dict-like API.

-All global settings in Plone 5 are stored in the registry.
+All global settings since Plone 5 are stored in the registry.

 The registry itself is provided by `plone.registry <https://pypi.org/project/plone.registry>`_ and the UI to interact with it by `plone.app.registry <https://pypi.org/project/plone.app.registry>`_